Regular procedure

 There is a right to appeal against an initial asylum decision under the regular procedure.
 Appeals are made to the Immigration and Asylum Chamber of the First Tier Tribunal (FTT (IAC)) on both facts and law.
 This is a judicial body, composed of immigration judges and sometimes non-legal members.
 The Tribunal can assess and make findings of fact on the basis of the evidence presented including evidence, which was not before the Home Office decision-maker.
 The time limit for appealing is 14 days from the date of the Home Office decision.[40]
 Lodging an appeal suspends removal from the UK, unless the case is certified as ‘clearly unfounded’.
 Cases certified as ‘clearly unfounded’ on or after 28 June do not have a right of appeal at all, due to the implementation of the NABA.

-Given the limited availability of publicly funded representation in practice (see Legal assistance), these time limits are short and asylum seekers may resort to sending in the appeal forms without legal representation.
-Administrative mistakes made by an unrepresented asylum seeker in lodging an appeal can result in the appeal not being accepted by the Tribunal office.
+Given the limited availability of publicly funded representation in practice (see Legal assistance), these time limits are short and asylum applicants may resort to sending in the appeal forms without legal representation.
+Administrative mistakes made by an unrepresented asylum applicant in lodging an appeal can result in the appeal not being accepted by the Tribunal office.

 Onward appeal to the Upper Tribunal